voscarmv/laravelsamples/readme.md

 - Added my brown corpus experiment
 - Made a model.
 Was able to insert rows in database.
 - Added old-school HTML guestbook.
-- This code now runs on www.bogambo.net and is hosted by www.webrahost.com
+- ~~This code now runs on www.bogambo.net and is hosted by www.webrahost.com~~ (the site is no longer online)
 - Added default laravel auth

 ## License